 From that day on, mother-son dates became a staple of our relationship.
 True to my mom, every one of them was centered on adventure.
 Rivers, mountains, and outdoor fires served as the backdrop to those memories.

-Now that I have my own kids, I use the Friday before Memorial Day as a day to reflect on how well I’m passing along the lessons my mom taught me to her grandchildren.
+Now that I have my own kids, I use the Friday before Memorial Day to ask myself three questions as I reflect on how well I’m passing along the lessons my mom taught me to her grandchildren.

 Mom, thank you for challenging me enough to allow me to fail, but for believing in me enough to help me succeed.
 Words cannot express my gratitude.